 - 1.4.
 Although there is no specific requirement as to when a neighbourhood plan should be reviewed or updated, its policies may become out of date as circumstances change, so National Guidance on Neighbourhood Planning advises that "communities in areas where policies in a neighbourhood plan that is in force have become out of date may decide to update their plan, or part of it".
 The need to monitor the Neighbourhood Plan's effectiveness and keep it under review was recognized from the outset, with the stated intention being for Southwell Town Council and its partners to "consider undertaking a partial review of the Neighbourhood Plan in 5 6 years (around 2020) and then a full review [beginning] no later than 2025".
 A number of circumstances under which a partial review of the plan may be necessary were identified in the original Neighbourhood Plan document, with the following topics being listed as:

 - a) Flood Risk;

 - b) Housing Need;

 - c) Main Open Areas;

 - d) Review of the Local Plan.

 - 1.5.
 In 2020 the Planning Committee recommended to the Town Council that the partial review be undertaken.
 The start of this was delayed due to COVID-19 but a Working Group was set up in the autumn of that year consisting of four Councillors and eight members of the public, most of whom had been on the Steering Group of the original Plan.
 We are grateful to them for volunteering to commit their time to the task.

 - 1.6.
-In addition to the topics referred to in 1.4, above, the following factors have also been considered in this review:

-- a) Changing role of Southwell town centre. - b) Continuing development and application of digital technology in business activities and changing relationships between people's homes and their workplaces. - c) Climate Change and making the transition to a Zero-Carbon economy. - d) Changes to National Planning Policies. - e) The extension of the Southwell Conservation Area. - f) The Environment Act 2021 and wildlife conservation integrated with the need to enhance open space provision for the Southwell community. - 1.7.
+In addition to the topics referred to in 1.4, above, the following factors have also been considered in this review: - a) Changing role of Southwell town centre. - b) Continuing development and application of digital technology in business activities and changing relationships between people's homes and their workplaces. - c) Climate Change and making the transition to a Zero-Carbon economy. - d) Changes to National Planning Policies. - e) The extension of the Southwell Conservation Area. - f) The Environment Act 2021 and wildlife conservation integrated with the need to enhance open space provision for the Southwell community. - 1.7.
 The Working Group split up into Special Interest Groups who each reviewed a section of the Plan.
-This report is a compilation of the reviews of those groups. - 1.8.
+This revised Plan is a compilation of the reviews of those groups, with further input from our Planning Consultant, Newark ad Sherwood Disgtrict Council Officers and consultants appointed by Locality, an organisation which supports Communities and Neighbourhood Planning. - 1.8.
 The main thrust of the revisions is to tighten up the policies which have an environmental impact in the light of the Climate Emergency declared by the County, District and Town Councils.
 We have been distressed by the loss of hedges and some trees in recent developments and have tried to tighten up requirements for protection.
-In addition, the Design Codes appears to have been largely ignored and we are trying to roll the more important elements into policy rather than guidance. - 1.9.
-Housing allocations remain unchanged in the draft revised District Council Allocations DPD, and they do here, although we would like to see the sites adjoining the old Highways Depot (site SS7) incorporated to allow for a more sensible layout and potential access to land south of Crew Lane as a possible site should additional houses be allocated sometime in the future. - 1.10.
-In the production of the Neighbourhood Plan the Steering Group undertook informal and formal discussions with Nottinghamshire County Council, Newark and Sherwood District Council, Statutory Consultees, other organisations with an interest in the town, local residents and neighbouring Parish Councils.
-The same organisations and groups are being consulted on the review and proposed changes.
+We also wished to strengthen the requirements in former Design Guide by changing them into a set of Design Codes.